The giant meatpacking company at the heart of Germany's new coronavirus hotspot - Local News 8

 Local authorities said Tönnies failed to provide addresses of employees to help health officials trace those who may have been in contact with the virus.
 The company has blamed Germany’s data protection laws for slowing down information sharing.

-Germany called in its army to assist with testing in Gütersloh and state authorities said they might have to put the entire region around the plant into lockdown.
-During the pandemic, Germany has recorded 191,657 total cases of coronavirus and 8,897 deaths, according to Johns Hopkins University.
+Germany called in its army to assist with testing in Gütersloh.
+The country has recorded 192,127 total cases of coronavirus and 9,209 deaths, according to Johns Hopkins University.

 — Fred Pleitgen and Zamira Rahim contributed reporting.